Revenue Note for Guidance

 However, excluded from the ambit of the definition is any body to whom the Revenue Commissioners have given a notice under subsection (1) of section 235.
 The effect of such a notice is to withdraw the tax exemption from the body.

-The word “Minister” means the Minister for Tourism, Sport and Recreation (currently the Minister for Arts, Sport and Tourism).
+The word “Minister” means the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.

 • purchasing, constructing or refurbishing a building or structure or part thereof for use for sporting or recreation activities provided by the approved sports body,